fctr-id/okta-ai-agent/README.md

 ## What is Tako?

-The world's first autonomous AI agent for Okta administration that thinks like a senior engineer, based on ReAct (reason and act) AI pattern.
+The world's first **Autonomous AI Engineer** for Okta.
+Built on the **ReAct (Reason and Act)** pattern, Tako doesn't just answer questions—it **thinks, writes code, and self-heals** errors in real-time to deliver deterministic, production-ready results.

 ### **Think → Generate Code → Sample Results → Repeat → Final Results**